dolgosheev/CryptDecrypt/README.md

 # Crypt & Decrypt
-( you can test it here : http://jsfiddle.net/a_dolgosheev/p46btmd1/ , all my fiddles http://jsfiddle.net/user/a_dolgosheev/fiddles/)
+( you can test it here : http://jsfiddle.net/a_dolgosheev/p46btmd1/ ),
+all my fiddles here http://jsfiddle.net/user/a_dolgosheev/fiddles/ )

-## it consist HELP in the console
+## it contain HELP in the console (F12)

 # set
     - set salt [something]